wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

 *Example.* Caller-to-Dealer progressive `CALL` with encryption and key ID.

-Note that nothing prevents the use of `Payload Passthru Mode` with other features such as, for example, `Progressive Call Results` or `Progressive Call Arguments`.
+Note that nothing prevents the use of `Payload Passthru Mode` with other features such as, for example, `Progressive Call Results` or `Progressive Call Invocations`.

 {align="left"}
 ```json